- ABM Platform (Required)

-The Demandbase tag sends Company Profile Attributes to custom dimensions in Google Analytics.
-Google Analytics integration allows a deeper dive into the data with customized reports.
+The Demandbase Tag sends Company Profile Attributes to custom dimensions in Google Analytics (GA).
+GA integration allows a deeper dive into the data with customized reports.

 Implementation Steps Summary

-- Ensure Demandbase Tag is deployed to your website
+- Step 1: Ensure Demandbase Tag is deployed

-- Ensure you have Google Analytics Universal or Universal Premium
+- Step 2: Ensure you have GA Universal or Universal Premium

-- Select Demandbase attributes to capture in the Demandbase Setup (Attribute Selection Guide)
+- Step 4: Select Demandbase attributes to capture

-If you are using Google Analytics Classic or Google Analytics Classic Premium, please follow the upgrade instructions in the Classic to Universal Upgrade Guide.
+If you are using GA Classic or GA Classic Premium, please follow the upgrade instructions in the Classic to Universal Upgrade Guide.

 Demandbase provides you with over 40 firmographic attributes you can collect about company traffic coming to your site.
-With Google Analytics Universal you are allowed up to 20, because of a limit on the number of custom dimensions you can set up.
-Below are the 16 attributes we recommend our clients to start with:
+With GA Universal you are allowed up to 20, because of a limit on the number of custom dimensions you can set up.
+Below are the 16 attributes we recommend starting start with.

 - Demandbase SID